Majorana phases beyond neutrinoless double beta decay: Conclusion

 \section{Conclusion}

 The nature of neutrino masses is a fundamental open question.
 If neutrinos are Majorana particles, then their mixing involve two yet unconstrained $CP$ violating phases, which only affect lepton number violating processes.
 Measuring \znbb would constrain one linear combination.
-Our analysis of $\Delta L=2$ processes within the \nuMSM leads to the following conclusions: \begin{enumerate} \item The sensitivity of $\malphabeta^2$ to a specific Majorana phase scales with the product of the corresponding neutrino masses, that is, as the lightest mass goes to zero, the sensitivity to the second Majorana phase is reduced.
+Our analysis of $\Delta L=2$ processes within the \nuMSM leads to the following conclusions: \begin{enumerate} \item The sensitivity of $\malphabeta^2$ to a specific Majorana phase scales with the product of the corresponding neutrino masses, that is, for a small but nonzero lightest mass, $m_\ell$, the sensitivity to the second Majorana phase is reduced linearly.

-\item In the regime of a very small lightest neutrino mass, $m_{\ell}$, one Majorana phase, $\Phi_{2o}$, is dominant, and its relation to $\malphabeta$ is approximately independent of $m_\ell$ itself.
+\item In the regime of a very small $m_{\ell}$, one Majorana phase, $\Phi_{2o}$, is dominant, and its relation to $\malphabeta$ is approximately independent of $m_\ell$ itself.
 The dominance of a single Majorana phase is common to all entries of \malphabeta, implying that at leading order only one of the six elements is independent in this limit.

 \item If future progress allows reaching \nuMSM sensitivity for \mmue, the Majorana nature of neutrinos could be ruled out by the non-observation of both \mee and \mmue.
 (The same can also be achieved if $m_{\mu\mu}$ can be probed.)
 The current central values of the mass-squared differences and PMNS mixing angles yield no overlap for the regions where \mee and \mmue both vanish.
 This provides additional motivation for precision measurements of mixing parameters, as well as for further exploration of ways to probe \mmue. \end{enumerate}